openspending/community.openspending.org/resources/osi/bosnia.md

 ---
-title: "Case Study: Centre for Public Interest Advocacy - Training for Budget Data Wrangling. "
+title: "Centre for Public Interest Advocacy"
 layout: osi
 ---

-# Bosnia-Herzegovina

 <div class="well">After meeting the team from the Public Interest Advocacy Centre (CPI) at
 the POINT conference in Sarajevo in 2012, a proposal was launched to